 While it would be great if recovery from mental illness meant that the illness would disappear and never return, for many of us living with mental illness the reality is that it's just not going to go away.
 That means adapting the concept of recovery to fit with our own individual realities (or chucking aside… Continue reading Finding Recovery in Spite of Mental Illness

 It doesn't happen very often, but every once in a while I'll have a bit of time where my mood is fairly neutral.
 When I consciously notice that, it sets off a whole crazy train of thoughts.
 One thought is that I'm not sure I can believe that it's actually real.
-I'm suspicious that it's… Continue reading Does that mean I’m faking it?
+I'm suspicious that it's… Continue reading Does Feeling Better Mean That I’m Faking it?

-My Wellness Toolbox by Alison Swift is a collection the strategies that she gradually accumulated through her recovery journey after hitting her own rock bottom.
-Rather than preaching what does work, she shares what has worked for her so others struggling with their mental health can get some ideas to try out for themselves.
-The… Continue reading Book review: My Wellness Toolbox
+My Wellness Toolbox by Alison Swift is a collection of the strategies that she gradually accumulated through her recovery journey after hitting her own rock bottom.
+Rather than preaching what does work, she shares what's worked for her so others struggling with their mental health can get some ideas to try out for themselves.
+The… Continue reading Book Review: My Wellness Toolbox

-Recovery means different things for different people.
-Here's what my recovery from depression would look like: confidence the ability to feel joy/pleasure resilience hope a sense of purpose and meaning feeling strong having a sense of control over my lifebeing able to smile and laugh, and mean it looking forward to things being able … Continue reading What would recovery look like?
+Pablo Heimplatz on Unsplash Recovery means different things for different people.
+Here's what my recovery from depression would look like: confidencethe ability to feel joy/pleasureresiliencehopea sense of purpose and meaningfeeling stronghaving a sense of control over my lifebeing able to smile and laugh, and mean itlooking forward to thingsbeing able to generate emotional responses to… Continue reading What would recovery look like?